qwertie/loyc.net/_posts/2019-12-15-unum-posits.md

 Finally I find buried in section 3.6 of a [document about posits](https://posithub.org/docs/Posits4.pdf), a "Sneak Preview" of "Valid Arithmetic".

 "Valid" doesn't mean what it normally means.
-It's a confusing term (which Google won't understand) that means "a pair of posits with a ubit".
-From this I glean that type-3 unums work something like this:
+It's a confusing term that Google won't understand, meaning "a range of posits with ubits".
+I glean that type-3 unums work something like this:

 #### 1. There is a modified posit with a ubit

 The ubit, invented for the original type-I unums, indicates _imprecision_.
-If I write 123, it's exactly 123, so the ubit is 0, whereas 0.3 or π are inexact and the ubit is 1.
+The integer 123 is _exactly_ 123, so the ubit is 0, whereas 0.3 or π are inexact and the ubit is 1.

 The ubit becomes the least-significant bit.
-For example, the normal 16-bit posit for π is 0 10 1 100100100010; the modified posit would be 0 10 1 10010010001 1.
+For example, the normal 16-bit posit for π is 0 **10 1** 100100100010; the modified posit would be 0 **10 1** 10010010000 1 - and notice that the last **two** bits have changed.

-TODO.
+Think of this bit pattern as an ordinary 16-bit integer for a moment (it's 22817), and let's write down the closest bit patterns to it (22816 and 22818):

+    (22816) 0 10 1 10010010000 0 = 3.140625 (exact)
+    (22817) 0 10 1 10010010000 1
+    (22818) 0 10 1 10010010001 0 = 3.1416015625 (exact)

+This is a hint about what the bit pattern means.
+It means "somewhere between 3.140625 and 3.1416015625" (but not exactly equal to either of them).

+#### 2. Two modified posits form an interval

+TODO...

 ### Concern ###

 Earlier I complained that posits aren't really a "drop-in" replacement for floats in many applications, due to significant differences in behavior between the two.